 - Chiclana de la frontera: This is another fine example of a beautiful Spanish town, 26 km (16 Miles) from Cadìz.
 It is known for its golden sand and magnificent beaches.

-Activities in Cadìz in the winter
+Activities in Cadìz in the fall, winter, or spring

 Cadìz is a lively town with a lot of activities: